Cloud Ready Solutions

 Pricing and licensing structure

 Datto's pricing is not publicly listed and varies by volume, bundling with other Kaseya products, and contract terms.
-Industry estimates place it at $2-5/user/month for SaaS Protection alone.
+Industry estimates place it at USD $2-5/user/month for SaaS Protection alone.
 Bundled with other Kaseya products, the per-user cost may drop, but total contract value increases.

 The hidden cost comparison favours Keepit when you factor in coverage breadth.
 With Datto you protect M365 and Google Workspace.
 With Keepit at a similar or lower per-user cost, you protect those two platforms plus Salesforce, Azure AD, Dynamics 365, and more.
 Per-workload, Keepit's unit economics are significantly better.